GenesisForge/EduFocus-Pro/README.md

 1. Click the EduFocus Pro icon in your Chrome toolbar
 2. Select your preferred language
 3. Explore the welcome tutorial
-4. Start using any feature immediately—no setup required
+4. Start using any feature immediately - no setup required

 ### Basic Workflow